Documentary Filmmaker

 Documentary work that earns trust first.

-James's documentary lane is strongest when the subject needs space to be real: adoption, identity, recovery, civic memory, personal history, interviews and quiet evidence of a life.
+James's documentary work is strongest when the subject needs space to be real: adoption, identity, recovery, civic memory, personal history, interviews and quiet evidence of a life.

-The page is built around JAF authorship: direction, cinematography, interview approach and edit rhythm.
-Larger production logistics can exist, but they do not lead the story here.
+The focus here is direction, cinematography, interview approach and edit rhythm.
+Larger production logistics can support the work, but they do not lead the story.

 Proof